-How Do Vehicle Tracking Systems Work?
+How GPS Vehicle Tracking Systems Really Work

-Vehicle tracking systems use GSP, or Global Positioning System technology, to identify the location of vehicles, via information transmitted by satellites.
+Vehicle tracking systems use GSP, or Global Positioning System technology, to identify the location of vehicles via information transmitted by satellites.
 GPS was developed in the early 1970s by the US military to overcome problems with existing navigational systems.
-That's the simple answer but now we will delve a bit deeper and find out how that actually works.
+That's the simple answer, but now we will delve a bit deeper and find out how that actually works.

-What is GPS and how does it track vehicles?
+What is GPS, and how does it track vehicles?

 What is triangulation?

 This is the calculation of the distance and positions of the satellites doing the readings, which provides us with the precise location of the tracked vehicle.
 Satellite #1 sends signals from space to a GPS tracker on the Earth.
 The earth-bound GPS tracker reads the position from which this signal was sent, then beams a response to Satellite #2.
 This satellite is the nearest one in orbit, and this satellite's position is duly recorded.
 The positions of the sending & receiving satellites and GPS tracker, plus the distance the message travelled and the time it took for the message to be sent, are recorded.
 From the information being beamed from these three locations, a triangular formula is produced - and this gives us the unique 3D address for each reading.
 It's all very simple once you have the formula to work from!

 While the distances the readings travel are mind-boggling to us earth-dwellers, we are really talking about an infinitesimal section of the vast universe - just the relatively tiny distance between the earth's surface and the orbiting satellites.
 The readings are incredibly accurate; only human error in handling the transmissions between machines can lead to mistakes in the results.